dewitt4/Cloud-Custodain/README.rst

    A reference implementation of sending messages to users to notify them.

 TrailDB
-   Cloudtrail indexing and timeseries generation for dashboarding
+   Cloudtrail indexing and timeseries generation for dashboarding.

 LogExporter
    Cloud watch log exporting to s3